jssql1234/docs-sqlacc/docs/usage/supplier/Basic_Supplier_Setup.md

 ### Basic Entry

-Assume that you have create the **Customer Contra**.
+Assume that you have create the [Customer Contra](/usage/Customer%20New/Customer#customer-contra).
 You will found the same contra no. appeared in the Supplier Contra.
 1. Highlight the Contra No to edit.
 Click on Edit button.
 2. See the Supplier Contra entry form screenshot below.